-The operating voltage of components in a Loxone Smart Home is 24VDC which comes under the category of Separated or Safety Extra Low Voltage (SELV).
-Even though SELV is considered to carry a low risk of dangerous electrical shock it is still addressed in the regulations and therefore care should be taken to ensure a compliant installation.
+The operating voltage of components in a Loxone Smart Home is 24VDC which comes under the category of extra-low voltage.
+Even though extra-low voltage is considered to carry a low risk of dangerous electrical shock it is still addressed in the regulations and therefore care should be taken to ensure a compliant installation.
 The use of fuse terminal blocks is a good way of reducing the risk of overloading cables from a fault in the installation.
 They so provide a perfect landing board for terminations in the panel.

 We recommend using terminal blocks for all cables being brought back to the cabinet in a Loxone installation.

 We recommend that you have separate 24V power supplies – each on its own protected circuit – for the controls (Miniserver and Extensions), the peripherals (Touch, Motion Sensors, etc), and the Loxone LED lighting.

 Even if you’ve installed the best equipment and followed all the standards and regulations, your customer’s home is still at risk if Mother Nature decides to strike.
 Offering a reliable installation means also taking this into account and including components (such as surge or overvoltage protectors) that mitigate the potential damage a lightning strike could cause by dissipating the surge.

 Although you can’t completely protect a house from lightning, the above is still good practice to follow.
 This is one of the reasons that a true Loxone installation only uses extra-low voltage power supplies.